makyo/writing/work/claw17/disappearance/index.md

 -----

-My brushstrokes are confident, each one is a smooth arc describing edges and boundaries, or perhaps reinforcing color.
+My brush-strokes are confident, each one is a smooth arc describing edges and boundaries, or perhaps reinforcing color.

 The panel had been given to me burgundy, and I'd chosen to leave it that way, painting within that dark red surface rather than covering it up.
 I painted in black, and I painted only shadows, not details, as though the scene were blown out towards white and the contrast turned to a hundred percent.